Lesinurad and Allopurinol

 Ampicillin: Allopurinol may enhance the potential for allergic or hypersensitivity reactions to Ampicillin.
 Monitor therapy

 Angiotensin-Converting Enzyme Inhibitors: May enhance the potential for allergic or hypersensitivity reactions to Allopurinol.
-Consider therapy modification
+Monitor therapy

 Aspirin: May diminish the therapeutic effect of Lesinurad.
 Monitor therapy

 AzaTHIOprine: Allopurinol may increase serum concentrations of the active metabolite(s) of AzaTHIOprine.
 More specifically, allopurinol may increase mercaptopurine serum concentrations and promote formation of active thioguanine nucleotides.
-Management: Reduce the azathioprine dose to one third to one quarter of the usual dose if used concomitantly with allopurinol, and monitor closely for systemic toxicity.
+Management: Reduce azathioprine dose to one third to one quarter of the usual dose if used with allopurinol, and monitor closely for systemic toxicity.
 Further dose reduction or alternative therapies should be considered for patients with low or absent TPMT activity.
 Consider therapy modification

 Bacampicillin: Allopurinol may enhance the potential for allergic or hypersensitivity reactions to Bacampicillin.
 Monitor therapy